orbitalchicken/Roadmap/New.md

 	[Fixed in git] Ctrl+Alt+Shift+R video recording crashes and throws Cinnamon into fallback mode [Fixed in git] I downloaded an icon set, just to try it tout, from http://linuxmint-art.org/content/show.php/My+Mint+Elementary?content=169859 I put the extracted folder in /usr/share/icons Went back to Preferences/Theme to find that most choices of icons were gone !
 I deleted the elementary-icons folder.
 Went back to preferences/theme/icons and the choices were all back.
-	[Fixed in git] nemo-preview does not close properly, press space to open it, press space to close it... you end up with an empty window. cinnamon panel unresponsive when using nvidia 304 drivers? choose Mint-Y-Dark for controls: all blue “more info” links in spices’ online lists can’t be read on the dark background switch user with mdmflexiserver, log back in -> mouse cursor doesn't show up (comes back after a while if you type on keyboard)
+	[Fixed in git] nemo-preview does not close properly, press space to open it, press space to close it... you end up with an empty window.
-	cinnamon: place two panels (bottom and top), add application menu applet to top panel, left zone. when menu is open, hover the applet icon.. it makes the applet flicker. in the new ubuntu 16.04, touchegg works with 3 finger gestures, if I put synclient disable ClickFinger3 & TapButton3, however, in linux mint it’s not recognizing it..! any plans to fix this?
+	[Fixed in git] cinnamon: place two panels (bottom and top), add application menu applet to top panel, left zone. when menu is open, hover the applet icon.. it makes the applet flicker.
+	[Fixed in git] Update shield became so small.
+	[Fixed in git] choose Mint-Y-Dark for controls: all blue “more info” links in spices’ online lists can’t be read on the dark background cinnamon panel unresponsive when using nvidia 304 drivers?
+	*switch user with mdmflexiserver, log back in -> mouse cursor doesn't show up (comes back after a while if you type on keyboard)
-	When scrolling down in the Menu smoothly, icons/items leave some “traces” behind, if you can call it that Why did you change from Noto Sans to Noto Sans Regular?
+	When scrolling down in the Menu smoothly, icons/items leave some “traces” behind, if you can call it that *Why did you change from Noto Sans to Noto Sans Regular?
 Letters now look short and stretched.
-They are much more elegant on 17.3.
+They are much more elegant on 17.3. network settings / network applet:
-	Update shield became so small.
-	network settings / network applet:
-		the list of available wlans contains my own wlan and another one of the same name with “auto” in front that has a black block where the connection strenght should appear. connected to vpn (cisco to be exact), it doesn’t display network icon with lock when connected in the system tray compared to previous version.
+		[Fixed in git] the list of available wlans contains my own wlan and another one of the same name with “auto” in front that has a black block where the connection strenght should appear.
-		I can disable mobile broadband using the switch in network preferences but it does have any effect.
-Next time I open up network preferences it is enabled again.
-I guess this could be a upstream problem though.
-		When connecting with PEAP authentication, the network manager applet just gets stuck instead of prompting for credentials.
-		“Automatically connect to VPN when using this connection” option for a WiFi network connection is failing upon startup.
-It then connects to the wifi without the VPN.
+		[Fixed in git] connected to vpn (cisco to be exact), it doesn’t display network icon with lock when connected in the system tray compared to previous version.
 	nemo:
-		changing desktop font size segfaults nemo (seems to only happen after a reboot.
+		[Fixed in git] changing desktop font size segfaults nemo (seems to only happen after a reboot.
 After nemo is restarted, this can't be reproduced anymore.)
-		When moving the panel, or resizing the panel, the desktop icons sometimes disappear.
+		[Fixed in git] When moving the panel, or resizing the panel, the desktop icons sometimes disappear.
 (Solution is to start/restart Nemo.)
-		Touch screen clicks are not working in the icon and compact view section of Nemo, everywhere else seems fine.

 MATE Edition - last processed comment: #261
 -------------------------------------------